NadalB/Precision-Playhouse-Assault-cube-server/README.md

 ### Only for issues/new feature requests

-if you have question's' or anything unrelated to issues/requests do on : undermahk@gemaplayhouse.me
+if you have question(s) or anything unrelated to issues/requests do on : undermahk@gemaplayhouse.me